lhchau/empirical-sam/README.md

 - **Experiment 1: SAMMAGNITUDE**
   - Maintains the SAM magnitude, replacing the direction with SGD direction.
+  - ResNet18:
     - The results approximate SAM performance.
+  - ResNet34, WideResNet28-10:
+    - The results are below SAM performance and very sensitive to perturbation radius $\rho$.

 - **Experiment 2: SAMDIRECTION**
   - Maintains the SAM direction, replacing the magnitude with SGD magnitude.
+  - ResNet18:
     - The results differ significantly from SAM, with extremely sharp minima.
+  - ResNet34, WideResNet28-10:
+    - The results are below SAM, but less sensitive to perturbation radius $\rho$.

 #### Flatness Results (ResNet-18)